munificent/craftinginterpreters/note/answers/chapter10_functions.md

     }
     ```

     The parser changes are a little more complex.
-We split function() into two
-    methods, one for functions in names that now is defined in terms of the one
+    The logic to handle anonymous functions is separated out into a new method.
+    The method to handle named functions is now a wrapper around the one
-    that handles anonymous functions too:
+    that handles anonymous functions:

     ```java
     private Stmt.Function function(String kind) {